 A power of attorney is a legal document under which a person (referred to as the ‘principal’) who has decision-making capacity may appoint another person (referred to as an ‘attorney’) to make decisions on his/her behalf.

 The Powers of Attorney Act 2014 (the Act) commenced on 1 September 2015.
-A copy of the Act can be found at legislation.vic.gov.au .
+A copy of the Act can be found on the Victorian Legislation website (External link).
 The purposes of the Act are to:

 - clarify and consolidate Victoria’s enduring powers of attorney laws